-- For all aspects of this QH section, the Pearson specification should also be consulted in conjunction. - 1.10 All Pearson HN learning outcomes must be included and not amended.
+- For all aspects of this QH section, the Pearson specification should also be consulted in conjunction. - All Pearson HN learning outcomes must be included and not amended.

-2. Changes to the Regulations
+2. Changes to the regulations

-- 2.1 The regulations will be reviewed and updated periodically in line with developments in University policy and practice.
+2.1 The regulations will be reviewed and updated periodically in line with developments in University policy and practice.
 There may be differences in regulations as they apply to different cohorts of students registered for the same award.
 Every effort will be made to inform students about proposed changes.
-Changes will not normally be introduced for implementation in the current year of study but would take effect in the following academic year. - 2.2 Pearson periodically review the Higher National specifications and publish online.
-The University will be consulted with on updates to ensure of appropriate consultation.
+Changes will not normally be introduced for implementation in the current year of study but would take effect in the following academic year.